Any personnel who are involved in the inspection, use and/or mounting of abrasive wheels should attend this training

 An Abrasive Wheel is a cylinder, disk, wheel or cone which has abrasive particles designed to grind, cut, polish, etc.

 Who needs to attend an Abrasive Wheels Awareness course?

-Personnel who engage in inspecting or mounting abrasive wheels would benefit this course.
+Personnel who engage in inspecting or mounting abrasive wheels would benefit from this course.

 Who is the Accrediting Body?